 Watch for your turn west to Creston just before the charming town of Yahk.
-If time allows, visit the Yahk area to enjoy its fine accommodations, cozy places for a meal or a stroll along the river at the Yahk Provincial Park.
+Consider taking the time to visit the Yahk area to enjoy the beatufiul Yahk Soap and Candle Company, and their goats that you can sometimes find on the roof.
+Get a snack at Two Scoop Steve and take a stroll along the river at the Yahk Provincial Park.